 For example, we have significant experience with off road racing.
 Specifically, racing such as the Baja 1000 race.
 Many of these racers run FilterMags as they fly through the air and come crashing down from the jumps for more than 1,000 KM.
 We have never had a report of a lost FilterMag.
 Shown below is one of the top off road racers in North America, John Holmes, who runs FilterMags for every race.

 If you believe your conditions might be more extreme, there is an additional method that can be used to further secure them.
 We use this method on aircraft.
 A vibration resistant stainless steel band clamp can be placed around the FilterMags.
 Safety wire is used to ensure the filter cannot come loose.
 The band clamp may also be safety wired for triple protection.
-CLICK HERE to see an instruction sheet from our AeroMag product that shows a standard installation on an experimental aircraft.

 Have you experienced any problems with the extra weight on the filter, as the load on the mounting thread rises and the gasket may get loose leading to oil loss?
 What is your recommendation for this?
 Do you have calculations about this influence?